Are you trying to find ways to promote your private practice for the holiday season?

 People are much more often working from home, with many offices in major cities left empty or operating with a very small staff.
 People are now out of work, or have changed jobs and don’t have the same insurance plan they once did.

-The usual ‘hey, don’t forget to use up your insurance!’ tactics that are common in Canada won’t work in the same way in 2020.
+The usual ‘hey, don’t forget to use up your insurance!’ tactics that are common in Canada won’t work in the same way in a pandemic.

 What can we do instead?
 Can the holiday season still be a busy one?
 Can we still make some extra income before the end of the year?